AugustoBernardes/Company-Sistem-Crud/README.md

 Email: admin@admin.com
 Password: 123456
 ```
-To change the user follow this model!
+To change the User follow this model!
 -
 I encrypted the password using bcrypt if you don't want is just remove the verification part.\
 On file LoginController line 33\